 Even though I have access to almost all of the brands of rigid heddle loom, the one I weave on the most is a Flip made by Schacht.
 Why?
 Their looms are heavier, there are front and back beams, they have a good actual weaving area in front of the heddle, have great heddle blocks, and have sturdy stands.
 When I am not weaving, I can drop the loom down in the stand and set it out of the way.

-Most importantly, Schacht has PDF patterns available for download.
+Above all, Schacht has PDF patterns available for download.

 These looms are in the higher price range.